Houston Probate Attorneys in Texas

 After an appropriate notice is given to interested parties and jurisdiction over necessary parties is proven to the probate judge, the appointed personal representative will receive a certification.
 Such will be required to open a bank account, get a tax identification number, and file applicable tax returns for the estate.

-If the family members or beneficiaries are contesting a will, the estate cannot be finalized.
-All disputes between them must be heard by a probate court judge.
+If family members or beneficiaries are contesting a will, the estate cannot be finalized.
+Any disputes between them must be heard by a probate court judge.
 After the beneficiaries approve the arrangement, the assets of the estate will then be distributed accordingly.

 As mentioned, the actual probate procedure is under local statutes, which can significantly vary from state to state.
-A dedicated probate attorney in Houston can help ensure that you comply with all relevant probate and estate law in Texas.
-Call us at 832-479-4499 to get legal help with your probate proceeding.
+A dedicated probate attorney in Houston can help ensure that you comply with all relevant probate and estate laws in Texas.
+Call us to get legal help with your probate proceedings.

 Together with the Petition for Probate, there are various legal forms that you will likely need to accomplish.
 It is important to note, however, that each state and county will have different mandatory forms.

-This legal document tells the court of all the estate activity you must duly accomplish for the legal proceeding to go smoothly.
+- Final Accounting.
+This legal document tells the court of all the estate activity you must duly accomplish for the legal proceedings to go smoothly.